 Post Senior Learning for Ultimate Success (4PLUS) offers extra support as deaf/hard of hearing or blind/visually impaired students from their home districts in Iowa pursue jobs in the community (independent employment) or take classes at local two-year colleges.
 Students need not have enrolled at ISD during their high school years to be eligible.
-Room, board, transportation and all other program costs are provided at no charge to students.
-School districts initially pay for tuition; then are reimbursed.

 - Meet all requirements for high school graduation but not received a diploma